 Deciding to build a custom home instead of buying one is easy enough.
 But after that, the real work starts.
 After all, building a home is one of the biggest—and most important—investments you’ll ever make.
 And custom home building involves making hundreds of decisions along the way, which can easily affect your finances if you’re not careful.
 Plus, there are usually unplanned delays or sudden changes in the building market that can thwart even the most carefully planned build budget.

-Still, you’ve chosen to custom build your home for good reason.
+Still, you’ve chosen to custom build your home style for good reason.
 And we’re here to help you get from the planning stage to your dream home stage—all within a realistic budget.
 Here’s how.

 Make All Your Decisions Before Construction Starts